 |

-The 4 Largest Sand Islands in the World & How to Visit
+Top 4 Largest Sand Islands in the World & How to visit?

 The Stunning Champagne Pools at Fraser Island

-The Island of K’Gari or otherwise known as Fraser Island, is the biggest of the sand islands (in the world) and receives over 300 thousand tourists each year.
-Consequently, it’s 1123 kilometres in length and 22 kilometres at its widest point.
+K’Gari or Fraser Island is worth visiting as the biggest of the sand islands (in the world) and receives over 300 thousand tourists each year.
+It’s 123 kilometres in length and 22 kilometres at its widest point.

 The indigenous name K’Gari translates to “Paradise” and has been inhabited by the Butchulla Aboriginal people for thousands of years.
 Furthermore, it was UNESCO world heritage listed in 1992.